-If the larger group workshops aren't the thing for you and you're interested in something slightly more tailored to your requirements then why not consider one of my 1-2-1 workshops.
-This is a great way to take your photography to the next level in a short period of time.
-I've hiked the Mournes regularly for the past five years and have a photographic knowledge of the area that few can match.
-As former winner of Trail UK Mountain Photo of the Year, you can be sure that you're in the hands of a tutor who is competent both in his knowledge of the area and of his camera.
+My 1-2-1 mountain based photography workshops are a great way to take your imagery to the next level in a short period of time.
+I've hiked the Mournes regularly for the past ten years and have a photographic knowledge of the area that few can match.
+As former winner of Trail UK Mountain Photo of the Year, you can be confident that you're in the hands of a tutor who is competent both in his knowledge of the area and of his camera.

 As this is a 1-2-1 workshop, there is complete flexibility in terms of where you want to go and what you want to learn.
 We can head to higher ground for a sunrise or sunset or we can explore some of the meandering paths and rivers along the valley floor.
 If you're feeling adventurous, we could even arrange to camp if that's something that would be of interest.
 Either way, you'll have my undivided attention for up to 8 hours on location where I'll teach you the technical and compositional basics, as well as how to use modern technology to plan and accurately predict how the light might fall.